Our Carbon Emissions & Energy Consumption

 Total energy consumption based on the above (kWh)

-Intensity ratio: tCO2e (gross Scope 1, 2 + 3) per employee
+Intensity ratio tCO2e (gross Scope 1, 2 + 3) per employee

 Methodology Anthesis has calculated the above greenhouse gas emissions estimates to cover all material sources of emissions for which the Group is responsible.
 The methodology used was that of the ‘Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard (revised edition, 2015)’.
 Responsibility for emissions sources was determined using the operational approach.
 All emission sources required under the ‘Companies, Partnerships and Groups (Accounts and non-financial reporting) Regulations 2016‘ are included.